anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   }]
 }
 ~~~~
-{: #ExamplePledgeVoucherRequestfigure title='Example Pledge Voucher-Request - PVR' artwork-align="left"}
+{: #ExamplePledgeVoucherRequestfigure title='Example Pledge-Voucher-Request - PVR' artwork-align="left"}

-## Example Parboiled Registrar Voucher-Request - RVR (from Registrar to MASA)
+## Example Parboiled Registrar-Voucher-Request - RVR (from Registrar to MASA)

 The term parboiled refers to food which is partially cooked.
-In {{RFC8995}}, the term refers to a Pledge voucher-request (PVR) which has
+In {{RFC8995}}, the term refers to a pledge-voucher-request (PVR) which has
 been received by the Registrar, and then has been processed by the Registrar ("cooked"), and is now being forwarded to the MASA.

-The following is an example Registrar voucher-request (RVR) sent from the Registrar to the MASA, in "General JWS JSON Serialization".
+The following is an example registrar-voucher-request (RVR) sent from the Registrar to the MASA, in "General JWS JSON Serialization".
 Note that the previous PVR can be seen in the payload as "prior-signed-voucher-request".
 The message size of this RVR is: 13257 bytes